 For more info on the alignments of the pyramids along with some helpful diagrams, check out this fascinating research by archaeoastronomer Giulio Magli.

 What’s especially notable about Nyussere’s pyramid is that it wasn’t built along the ‘Abu Sir diagonal’ established by his predecessors.
 Instead, it was constructed southeast of his father’s pyramid.
 But careful study reveals that Nyussere didn’t choose this location at random.

 Nyussere’s pyramid may not be aligned with Heliopolis, but the southeast corner of his pyramid aligns perfectly with the southeast corners his predecessor’s pyramids, Neferirkare and Raneferef.

 It’s also possible that Nyussere compensated for his pyramid’s lack of alignment with Heliopolis by building a brand new Sun Temple to the north at Abu Gorab.
 This temple would’ve been visible from Heliopolis at the time.

 What’s more is that the Sun Temple of Abu Gorab, when aligned with the southeast corner of Nyussere’s pyramid, forms a straight line which passes right through the original Sun Temple of Userkaf!

 Abu Sir provides us with a fascinating glimpse into the sacred geography of the ancient Egyptians.
-And the great lengths that they’d go to link new constructions with already existing ones.
-We’ll be covering Nyussere’s Sun Temple at Abu Gorab in a future article.
+They clearly went to great lengths to link new constructions with already existing ones, even when natural geography got in the way.

 The Funerary Complexes